Published by Carole Dupré

 In other words, I felt exposed.
 He had captured the free-spirited tom-girl I rarely let people see.
 And it felt scary.

 The photo also captures a time when I was in a state of uncertainty.
 I was thinking about evolving my business to make the impact I wanted to make.
 And boy, was I vulnerable.

 Today the quote and my photo take center stage in my work space.
 They remind me: If I’m not feeling a little freaked out about what I write in this blog or what I share with my clients to help them on their personal branding journeys—then I’m not even close to getting it right.

 Do you have a photo or quote in your work space that exposes your heart or challenges you to keep things real?
 I would love to see it and feature it in my blog or social media.

 I double-dare you.

 Photos: Carole Dupré candid photo at Clarks Hill Lake, SC, by J. Penberthy.
 Sunset photo, Sony a7, 16mm, by ©Carole Dupre LLC.
 All rights reserved.

-Carole Dupré has 20+ years of experience as a brand strategist, entrepreneur and executive manager.
-She has guided women professionals in clarifying their niche, landing their dream jobs and launching businesses that honor their true nature.
-She is a certified personal brand strategist (CPBS), resume writer (ACRW), social brand analyst (CSBA), 360Reach survey coach and digital marketer.
+As founder of HerNature®, Carole Dupre’ guides professional women in unearthing their natural strengths, clarifying their niche, landing their dream jobs and launching businesses that honor their true nature.
+She is a certified personal brand strategist, resume writer, social brand analyst, 360Reach survey coach and digital marketer.